 Myth Ten; You have to do everything straight away

 Relax.
-Take it easy.
-Its your first day and you don’t need to do everything straight away.
-From the moment we boarded Oasis Ethan was like an excited puppy, wanting to be everywhere and to do everything.
-Onboard there is so much to do, just take a breather and do things as they come.
+It’s your first day and you don’t need to do everything straight away.
+It is easy to fall into the trap of being like an excitable puppy, I mean who wouldn’t be on board a floating paradise?
+However, onboard there is so much to do, just take a breather and do things as they come.
 The worst thing you can do is rush to do everything the first day then be disappointed the rest of the voyage.

 Cruise365 have special offers in 2020 on the Oasis of the Seas sister ship ‘ Allure of the Seas’ from only £999 including return flights, transfers, 7 Night Cruise with Meals included.
 To find out more please call 01388 767 222